 A recent description of Yakima Basin steelhead population productivity is presented in Frederiksen et al. (2015).
 Additionally, we have made some interesting observations based upon our juvenile tagging data.
 For instance, we have been able to make relative comparisons of smolt production from upper Yakima tributaries using PIT tag detections.
-The absolute number of migrants originating in various tributaries that were detected emigrating from the Yakima Basin in 2015 are presented in Figure 7.
-Consistently, we observe that the Teanaway Basin produces quite a few steelhead migrants relative to other upper Yakima Tributaries although the basin consists of 3 major tributaries and a main stem, as well as numerous smaller streams.
+The absolute number of migrants originating in various tributaries that were detected emigrating from the Yakima Basin in 2016 are presented in Figure 9.
+Consistently, we observe that the Teanaway Basin produces a larger number of steelhead migrants relative to other upper Yakima Tributaries although the basin consists of 3 major tributaries and a main stem, as well as numerous smaller streams.
 In contrast, Manastash Creek generally only produces a small number of migrants.
-Currently, Manastash Creek has irrigation diversions in place that are thought to be complete barriers to adult steelhead.
-Thus, smolt production in this stream is attributed to resident trout spawning, which to this point, has been supported by the genetic parentage analysis.
+Until the fall/winter of 2016, Manastash Creek had irrigation diversions in place that were thought to be complete migration barriers to adult steelhead.
+Thus, smolt production in this stream has been attributed to resident trout spawning, which is currently supported by the genetic parentage analysis.
+The last significant irrigation diversion remaining in Manastash Creek, was removed during 2016 and the entire stream network is now open to anadromous passage.
+We will now have the opportunity so monitor recolonization of the stream by steelhead.